Community sees uptick in suicide-related calls, resources available for help

-NEW RIVER VALLEY, Va.
-(WDBJ7)— In the New River Valley, first responders have noticed a recent rise in calls related to attempted and completed suicide.
+In the New River Valley, first responders have noticed a recent rise in calls related to attempted and completed suicide.

 “Three months ago our worlds got turned upside down, overnight literally,” said Mike Wade from New River Valley Community Services.
 “We’re beginning to hear more and more about those kinds of things and what worries me about this pandemic.”